zedlopez/ifm/Writing with Inform.md

 ^^{properties: value properties} ^^{value properties} ^^{properties: holding text} ^^{description of (room)+prop+} ^^{description of (room)+propcat+} ^^{text: in properties}

-The properties we have seen so far have all been either/or: either open or closed, either transparent or opaque, either fixed in place or portable, either openable or not openable.
+The properties we have seen so far have all been either/or: either `open` or `closed`, either `transparent` or `opaque`, either `fixed in place` or `portable`, either `openable` or not.
 However, some properties can have a much wider range of possibilities.
-For instance, the "description" of a room is the text revealed when the player first enters it, or types "look".
+For instance, the `description` of a room is the text revealed when the player first enters it, or types ``LOOK``.
 This needs to be textual: Inform would complain if, for instance, we tried to set the description of something to the number 42.
 We have already seen a concise way to set the description of a room:

 	The Painted Room is north of the Undertomb.
 "This is the Painted Room, where strange wall drawings leap out of the dark at the gleam of your candle: men with long wings and great eyes, serene and morose."